ERP for Commerce

 It often takes a while to find the dream shoe so that the brand and color match the ideas.
 And then ...

-The constant availability of goods online is a concern for retailers.
-Many are reacting to the "change in retail" with cross-channel services ...
+The constant availability of goods online is causing retailers concern.
+Many are responding to the "change in retail" with cross-channel services ...

 Successful with SAP Business One: ERP in retail

-We are always happy to be able to present a SAP Business One success story.
-The Zumstein specialist store from Zurich ...
+Time and again, we are delighted to be able to present an SAP Business One success story.
+Zumstein Fachmarkt from Zurich ...

 Delivery times, availability, trend.
-Three catchwords from the commercial economy.
+Three buzzwords from the retail industry.
 But how do you keep track of outstanding payments, open offers, current ...

 E-invoicing - The flexible EN 16931 standard